avignal5/bioinfo_notes/notes/BASHnotes.md

 for i in `ls *.vcf.gz`; do if [ ${i} -nt ${i}.tbi ] ; then echo ${i} NO; else echo ${i} OK; fi; done | grep NO$
 ```

+# Diverse applications

-# Obtain a backuped file on genologin
+## Obtain a backuped file on genologin
 * find the file
 ```
 ls /work/.snapshots/